ECEN743-TAMU/ECEN743-SP24-HW01/README.md

     ```
     sudo apt-get install texlive-xetex texlive-fonts-recommended texlive-plain-generic
     ```
-    For all other platforms, refer to `nbconvert` [official installation page](https://nbconvert.readthedocs.io/en/latest/install.html).
+    For all other platforms, refer to `nbconvert` [official installation page](https://nbconvert.readthedocs.io/en/latest/install.html). -->
+3. If you are using Jupyter Notebook, you can export it in `HTML` by going through the top toolbar:
+    ```
+    "File -> Save and Export Notebook As... -> HTML"
+    ```
+    If you are using Google Colab, you might need to do some extra steps to product an `HTML` report.
+Please Google for "how to convert ipynb notebook to HTML in Google Colab?".
 4. This homework is self-containted in one Jupyter notebook.
-In your `zip`, we expect only your PDF report and **one** Jupyter notebook.
+In your `zip`, we expect only your `HTML` report and **one** Jupyter notebook.

 ## Installation Intructions